Dimo99/NullifierLabs/private_mixer.md

 * Maintains a set of used nullifiers to prevent double-spending
 * Handles deposits, withdrawals, and internal shielded transfers
 * Emits ciphertexts (encrypted note data) for receivers
+* Validates that the output includes a relay fee (if declared)
+* Can optionally restrict direct user submission to force relay usage (configurable)

 ### Off-chain Components

+* **Wallet**
-* Wallet for note generation, zk proof generation, and transaction signing
+    * note generation, zk proof generation, and transaction signing
     * Note scanner that listens for ciphertexts and decrypts them using the user's viewing key
+* **Relay node**
+    * Broadcasts transactions for users
+    * Collects predefined fee
+    Security Considerations
+#### Security considerations
+* Relay trust model:
+    * Users don’t need to trust relays with funds or keys — only with liveness
+    * Worst-case: relay censors or delays a tx (user can retry with another)
 ---

 ## Workflow